 Her 4rth CD, dedicated to the work of S. Prokofiev together with pianist David Lively, was released in 2019 (Fuga Libera/Outhere) and received great reviews (“CD of the week” and FFFF in Télérama, 5 Diapasons, 5 stars in Classica Magazine, 5 from Pizzicato Magazine, Musikzen, Concertclassic, Classiquenews, Crescendo Magazine…).

-Her next CD will be dedicated to Maurice Ravel’s complete works for violin and piano as well as rare transcriptions and arrangements (Premiere recordings), with pianist David Lively.
-It will be released in September 2022 on Aparté label.
+Her latest CD, dedicated to Maurice Ravel’s complete works for violin and piano as well as rare transcriptions and arrangements (World Premiere recordings), with pianist David Lively, was released in September 2022 on Aparté label.

 Elsa won the Pro Musicis Award in Paris by unanimous decision of the jury.
 She has held scholarships from a number of foundations such as Fondation Natixis Banque Populaire, Fondation de France (Prix Oulmont), Fondation Cziffra, Fondation Bleustein-Blanchet pour la Vocation, Fondation Safran pour la Musique.
 She was awarded the Josef Gingold full scholarship at Indiana University.
 In 1993 she was prizewinner at the Young Soloists’ Competition organized by the RTBF in Brussels.

-She is regularly heard on radios such as France Musique, Europe 1, Musiq3 and RTS Suisse and was the subject of a program in Alain Duault’s television program « Toute la musique qu’ils aiment » (France 3).
+In October 2022, France Musique dedicated an hour-long program to her work in « Stars du Classique » presented by Aurélie Moreau.
+She is regularly heard France Musique and other radios such as Europe 1, Musiq3 and RTS Suisse and was the subject of a program in Alain Duault’s television program « Toute la musique qu’ils aiment » (France 3).

 Elsa was born in Mulhouse, France.
 After being awarded a Premier Prix in violin by unanimous decision of the jury at the Conservatoire de Paris-CRR on her fifteenth birthday, her lively curiosity prompted her to continue her training abroad, with Ruggiero Ricci at the Salzburg Mozarteum in Austria, in the United States with Mauricio Fuks at Indiana University Bloomington and later with Donald Weilerstein at the New England Conservatory in Boston.
 Upon her return in Paris, she subsequently received guidance from Régis Pasquier in Paris.